HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ### User-Agent Client Hints

-When a web browser makes an HTTP request, it will include a [User-Agent header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) that provides information about the client's browser, device and network capabilities.
+When a web browser makes an HTTP request, it will include a [`User-Agent` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) that provides information about the client's browser, device and network capabilities.
 However, this can be abused for profiling users or uniquely identifying them through [fingerprinting](#fingerprinting).
-[User-Agent Client Hints](https://wicg.github.io/ua-client-hints/) enable access to the same information as the User-Agent string, but in a more privacy-preserving way.
-This will in turn enable browsers to eventually reduce the amount of information provided by default by the User-Agent string, as Chrome is proposing with a gradual plan for [User Agent Reduction](https://www.chromium.org/updates/ua-reduction).
+[User-Agent Client Hints](https://wicg.github.io/ua-client-hints/) enable access to the same information as the `User-Agent` string, but in a more privacy-preserving way.
+This will in turn enable browsers to eventually reduce the amount of information provided by default by the `User-Agent` string, as Chrome is proposing with a gradual plan for [User Agent Reduction](https://www.chromium.org/updates/ua-reduction).

-Servers can indicate their support for these client hints by specifying the "Accept-CH" header.
+Servers can indicate their support for these client hints by specifying the `Accept-CH` header.
 This header lists the attributes that the server requests from the client in order to serve a device-specific or network-specific resource.
 In general, client hints provide a way for servers to obtain only the minimum information necessary to serve content in an efficient manner.

 However, at this point, few websites have implemented client hints.
 We also see a big difference between the use of client hints on popular websites and on less popular ones.
 3.6% of the top 1,000 most popular websites request client hints.
 In the top 10,000 websites, the implementation rate drops to less than 1.4%.